 - Early in their partnership in Tiger & Bunny, Kotetsu finds out Barnaby's birthday is coming up a plans a surprise party involving a fake mugging.
 It ends up being a disaster and gets hijacked by an actual criminal chase, but this leads to the first real "power of teamwork" moment for the pair.

 - Episode 7 of Season 2's Boku wa Tomodachi ga Sukunai has the main characters celebrating Kobato's birthday.

 - Nurse Angel Ririka SOS begins on the main character's 10th birthday and ends on her 11th birthday.

-- Phineas and Ferb had an episode where they celebrated Linda's birthday.
+- It had an episode where they celebrated Linda's birthday.

-- Also in Phineas and Ferb, an episode is dedicated to Phineas' birthday in the form of a Clip Show.
+- An episode is dedicated to Phineas' birthday in the form of a Clip Show.
 Doofenshmirtz also has a birthday in the series, though it wasn't the focus of the episode.

 - Codename: Kids Next Door has plenty of episodes where it is one of The Delightful Children From Down The Lane's birthday and the KND try to take their cake.

 - The Regular Show episode "Free Cake" revolves around Mordecai and Rigby setting up a birthday party for Skips, but only so they could have free chocolate cake.
 In trying to get Skips to the party, they interrupt a ritual that gives him eternal life, and have to sacrifice the cake to save him.